leafo/moonscript/docs/standard_lib.md

 ### `run_with_scope(fn, scope, [args...])`

-Mutates the environment of function `fn` and runs the function with any extra args in `args...`.
+Mutates the environment of function `fn` and runs the function with any extra arguments in `args...`.
 Returns the result of the function.

 The environment of the function is set to a new table whose metatable will use `scope` to look up values. `scope` must be a table.
 If `scope` does not have an